cpressey/Ahead-of-Time-eval/README.md

-Since this is a kind of constant folding [[Footnote 2]](#footnote-2), we could follow the example of "proper tail recursion" and call this "proper constant folding"; however, that phrasing seems not quite fitting.
-The situation here is slightly more complex.
+Since this is a kind of constant folding [[Footnote 2]](#footnote-2), we could follow the example of "proper tail recursion" and call this "proper constant folding"; however, that phrasing seems not quite fitting here, where the situation is slightly different.
 So instead, we will call this _aggressive constant folding_. [[Footnote 3]](#footnote-3)

-In this article, I'd like to demonstrate that the combination of aggressive constant folding together with an `eval` facility provides an alternative to a macro system which is both conceptually simple and hygenic, and has a number of other assorted benefits.
+In this article, I'd like to demonstrate that the combination of aggressive constant folding together with a reflective evaluation facility (conventionally called `eval`) provides an alternative to an explicit macro system which is both conceptually simple and hygienic, and has a number of other benefits.

 For the purpose of this demonstration, we will sketch a functional programming language with these two features.
 For concreteness, consider it to be